silx-kit/silx/doc/source/install.rst

 Installing a Debian package
 +++++++++++++++++++++++++++

-Debian 8 (Jessie) packages are available on http://www.silx.org/pub/debian/ for amd64 computers.
+Debian 9 (Stretch) packages are available on http://www.silx.org/pub/debian/ for amd64 computers.
 To install it, you need to download this file :

 .. code-block:: bash